 The Australian, state and territory governments are all signatories to the 1992 National Forest Policy Statement (NFPS).
 The NFPS provides the framework within which the governments work cooperatively to achieve their vision for sustainable management of Australia's forests, while ensuring that community expectations are met.

-A key element of the approach adopted in the NFPS involved the negotiation of Regional Forest Agreements (RFAs) between the Australian and some state governments.
-RFAs are 20-year plans for the conservation and sustainable management of Australia’s native forests; they are designed to provide certainty for forest-based industries, forest-dependent communities and acheive conservation outcomes.
+A key element of the approach adopted in the NFPS involved the negotiation of Regional Forest Agreements (RFAs) between the Australian Government and some state governments.
+RFAs are 20-year plans for the conservation and sustainable management of Australia’s native forests.
+They are designed to provide certainty for forest-based industries, forest-dependent communities and achieve conservation outcomes.

 In addition to the NFPS and the RFAs, the Australian Government has a number of key forest policies to achieve key conservation and management outcomes for Australia’s forest and forest industries.

 - Plantations for Australia: the 2020 Vision: The Plantations 2020 Vision is a strategic partnership between the Australian, state and territory governments and the plantation timber growing and processing industries.
-Its overarching principle is to enhance regional wealth creation and international competitiveness through a sustainable increase in Australia's plantations, based on a notional target of trebling the area of commercial tree crops to around 3 million hectares by 2020.
+The Vision was launched in 1997 by the Ministerial Council on Forestry, Fisheries and Aquaculture, and revised in 2002.
+Its overarching principle aims to enhance regional wealth creation and international competitiveness through encouraging a sustainable increase in the size of Australia's plantation estate.

-- National Indigenous Forestry Strategy: The Australian Government has developed a National Indigenous Forestry Strategy in consultation with Indigenous communities and forest industry stakeholders.
-A key aim of NIFS is to encourage Indigenous participation in the forest industry by forming business partnerships with the forestry industry to provide long-term benefits to Indigenous communities, as well as to the forest and wood products industry.
+- National Indigenous Forestry Strategy: In 2005, the Australian Government published a National Indigenous Forestry Strategy, developed in consultation with Indigenous communities and forest industry stakeholders.
+The strategy aims to encourage Indigenous participation in the forest and wood products industry.